joont92/joont92.github.io/source/_posts/english-study/Phineas-and-Ferb-The-Fast-and-the-Phineas-본문-해석.md

 ---
-title: [english-study] Phineas and Ferb - The Fast and the Phineas
+title: '[english-study] Phineas and Ferb - The Fast and the Phineas'
 date: 2019-01-24 09:15:59
 tags:
     - Phineas and Ferb